muffins/zmk-config/README.md

-## configruation files sued for Corne with ZMK
+## configruation files used for Corne with ZMK